thespragg/Shoal/README.md

 ## What is Shoal

-Shoal is a simple tool to define, manage, and run multi-service stacks using Docker Compose — with support for dependencies, local or remote service sources, and per-environment or per-developer overrides.
+Shoal is a simple tool to define, manage, and run multi-service stacks using Docker Compose.
+Including support for dependencies, local or remote service sources, and per-environment or per-developer overrides.

 ## Who is Shoal for